AlexKalinin/forward_into_the_past/README.md

 ![ReportImage](https://raw.githubusercontent.com/AlexKalinin/forward_into_the_past/master/report_image.png)

 ## Preface
-I have some old my projects which I would want publish on GitHub.
-I created [old](https://github.com/AlexKalinin/old) repository and pushed everything to the GitHub.
-But I was confused: The "Public contributions" GitHub-report showing only my last days activity, but these projects I have been developed during several years.
+I have some my old projects which I would want publish on GitHub.
+I pushed some of them to the GitHub, but I was confused: The "Public contributions" GitHub-report showing only my last days activity, but I worked on these projects during several years.
 So I thought: it would be nice to spread commits in history.

 In [this post](http://eddmann.com/posts/changing-the-timestamp-of-a-previous-git-commit/) I found that I can change date